-This Vegan Hot Chocolate has become a weekly staple in my home, so I couldn’t keep it to myself any longer!
-All you need is 3 ingredients to make this comforting dairy-free treat at home.
+This date-sweetened Hot Chocolate has become a weekly staple in my home, so I couldn’t keep it to myself any longer!
+All you need is a few simple ingredients to make this comforting dairy-free treat at home.

 It’s inspired by my Vegan Latte and London Fog Drink, both of which become creamy by blending a hot beverage with dates and a small spoonful of almond butter.
 It may sound strange, but you’re just going to have to trust me on this one.